farmOS/farmOS/docs/guide/assets/index.md

   each asset in further detail.
 It can be used to take notes, but it is recommended that any activities be recorded using logs instead, because they have a timestamp associated with them.
+* **Flags** - Flags can be added to assets (as well as logs and areas) for easier searching/filtering.
+Some flags are provided by default (eg:
+  "Prioity", "Needs Review", "Monitor"), and modules can provide additional flags (eg: "Organic" and "Not Organic" provided by the [Organic module]).

 ## Asset cluster maps